DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/introduction-to-banded-reports.md

 ![eurd-win-collapse-all-bands](../../../images/eurd-win-collapse-all-bands.png)

-Right-click a band and select **Collapse Other Bands** from the context menu to collapse all bands except the current band.
+Right-click a band and select **Collapse Other Bands** from the context menu to collapse all bands except the clicked band.

 ![eurd-win-collapse-other-bands](../../../images/eurd-win-collapse-other-bands.png)